CiscoDevNet/WindowsContainerLabs/java/README.md

 Download the latest Java Agent [AppDynamics Official Download Site](https://download.appdynamics.com/download/)

+Copy and paste the downloaded zip into the build-agent folder.
 Note the agent version number (e.g `20.6.0`) from the downloaded zip file.

-Locate the `build.ps1` script in the `container` folder
+Locate the `build.ps1` .
 Run `./build.ps1` passing the version, as it appears in the name of the zip file, like this:

 `build.ps1 -agentVersion <version-number> -dockerHubHandle <docker-hub-name>`